Moveharder/ac-recorder/README.md

 ## Tips

-> `new AudioContext()`必须在某个用户操作之后执行，否则会出现“The AudioContext was not allowed to start.
-It must be resumed (or created) after a user gesture on the page”警告，导致音频无法播放。
+> `new AudioContext()` must be executed after a user operation, otherwise the warning "The AudioContext was not allowed to start.
+It must be resumed (or created) after a user gesture on the page" will appear, causing the audio to fail to play .